redmondchan/prepare-baby-backend/README.md

 # Features
 * Keep a baby's happiness above 0 by feeding the baby and changing the diaper in a timely manner
-* View logs of when baby activity
+* View logs of baby's activity
-* Decide what to do at given scenarios
+* Make decisions for presented scenario's

 # Setup
 Clone this [backend repo](https://github.com/redmondchan/prepare-baby-backend) and the [frontend repo](https://github.com/redmondchan/prepare-baby-frontend).